Evergreen Shrubs for Privacy Screens / Living Fences

 How tall do you want to keep your hedge privacy screen?

-Some people will want to plant an evergreen tree like the beautiful Southern Red Cedar or Arizona Cypress that can reach as tall as 30-50 ft in height and 15 or more feet wide and never needs trimmed.
-While others of us would prefer to keep a nice tidy hedge at about 8 ft tall so that we can easily maintain a nicely manicured wall of green.
+Some people will want to plant an evergreen tree like the beautiful Southern Red Cedar or Arizona Cypress that can reach as tall as 30-50ft in height and 15 or more feet wide and never needs trimmed.
+While others of us would prefer to keep a nice tidy hedge at about 8ft tall so that we can easily maintain a nicely manicured wall of green.

 How much width do you have to let your hedge grow, does it need to be kept narrow?

-take a little longer to grow but will stay within just a few feet wide.
-With lot sizes seemingly shrinking, more great options for narrow upright plantings are popping up in garden centers everywhere, there is a new upright cultivar of the famous bottlebrush tree called “slim” that is just perfect for narrow side yards and walkway areas. there’s new narrow columnar junipers with gorgeous deep green like the new ‘skyrocket’ or even silvery blue foliage like Juniper ‘Moonglow’, old school Italian cypress that grace the European countryside, Japanese yew, upright Youpon Holly, or Sky pencil Holly just to name a few.
+Width available is often the number one factor when determining what hedge you would like to use as a privacy barrier.
+But if you don’t have a lot of room sideways, you can still get a nice narrow hedge or tree that may take a little longer to grow but will stay within just a few feet wide.
+With lot sizes seemingly shrinking, more great options for narrow upright plantings are popping up in garden centers everywhere, there is a new upright cultivar of the famous bottlebrush tree called “slim” that is just perfect for narrow side yards and walkway areas. there’s new narrow columnar junipers with gorgeous deep green like the new ‘skyrocket’ or even silvery blue foliage like Juniper ‘Moonglow’, old school Italian cypress that grace the European countryside, Japanese yew, upright Yaupon Holly, or Sky pencil Holly just to name a few.

 How Many Shrubs Will I Need for My Privacy Hedge Screen?